Boiler Service Cost

 An electric boiler does not have as many moving parts as a gas, oil, LPG, or biomass boiler and therefore does not require regular servicing.

-However, to maintain the boiler in good condition, it is recommended that it is annually checked.
+However, check your manufacturer's warranty to see what servicing they recommend to maintain the boiler in good condition, such as an annual check.
 An electric boiler service cost would typically be £60 to £80.

 Building Regulations for Servicing a Boiler